 No tail docking in Finland and Sweden

 Pigs raised in Finland and Sweden always have tails.
 Sounds obvious, but the reality is different: tail docking is routinely done in many countries.
 Tails indicate the welfare of pigs: a stressed pig can bite the tail of its mate.
-On our farms in Estonia, tail docking is allowed if the welfare of the animal so requires.
+In Estonia, tail docking is allowed according to local regulations.